nflsilva/nds-gbabf/README.md

 ## What cartridges are currently supported?
 Currently, this is the only supported because this is the only bootleg I own.
 However, it is certainly possible to add support for more cartridges, specially if they are considered usable by this [table](https://flashcartdb.com/index.php/Main_Page).

-Feel free to test this code with other flash carts, at your own risk.

 - #### [MSP55LV128](https://flashcartdb.com/index.php/MSP55LV128_AGB-E05-01)
 - #### [MSP55LV128M](https://flashcartdb.com/index.php/MSP55LV128M_AGB-E05-01)